A question that popped into my head the other day: Can coffee make you smarter? Or does it take a smart person to drink coffee?

 I am no different.
 I drink my coffee black and have done that since my early thirties.

-In an article about communication I wrote for AGE with CARE I tell a story about differences in culture.
+In an article about communication, I wrote for one of my other websites, I tell a story about differences in culture.
 When we as Dutch invite somebody for a drink in the morning, we ask them to come and have a coffee with us.
 Even when we will drink tea then.

 It’s probably comparable to the English having supper in the afternoon, which is almost a complete meal, but still called ‘having tea’.